acse-2020/introduction/_sources/code_of_conduct.md

 * Adhering to the Code of Conduct
 * Being direct, but professional
 * Asking for consent and respecting people’s boundaries
-* Being aware of the dynamics of power and privilege (be mindful of how much time and space you are taking up)
+* Being aware of the dynamics of power and privilege

 ## Unacceptable behaviour
 Examples of unacceptable behaviour include: